thea-leake/multi-tmux/README.md

  - `--extended-opts 'ssh options'` is a quote wrapped string of any additional ssh options, for example `--extended-opts '-vvv -A -p 2222'` would give extra verbose output, key forwarding and use port 2222 for all the ssh connections.
 	The same effect can be had for individual hosts by quote wrapping hosts with arguments, such as `'-p 2222 superspecialhost'`.

+ - flagless arguments are interpreted as hosts

+**Examples:**
+ - `multimux node-{0..5}.mydomain.com`  Creates a window with ssh sessions to the six nodes given as arguments.
+ - `multimux -S -U me -E '-p 2200' node-{0..5}.mydomain.com` Same as above, with input syncronized initially, user 'me' and ssh port 2200.
+ - `multimux < my_node_file`  Creates a window with ssh sessions to hosts separated by newlines and/or spaces.
+ - `cat my_node_file | multimux` Same as above.
+ - `multimux -S -U me -E '-p 2200' node-{0..5}.mydomain.com < my_node_file` Combination of examples above - nodes specified in arguments, and file, with options described above.

 ========